 - Couch Gag: The living room floor is a shallow body of water, and The Simpsons swim their way to the couch.
 Once on the couch, Bart removes his scuba mask and Homer dries out his ear by sticking his finger in it.

 - Crack Defeat: Lisa reluctantly enlists Bart's aid in attempting to defeat Allison in a diorama competition.
 However, Ralph Wiggum's 'diorama', which is nothing but a bunch of Star Wars action figures in their original packaging, wins the competition, making this an example of both a Crack Defeat and a Dark Horse Victory.

-- Getting Crap Past the Radar: When Marge's romance novel daydream is interrupted by Lisa's saxophone, Marge says, "Lisa, stop blowing my sex — I mean, stop blowing your sax!
+- Freudian Slip: When Lisa's saxophone interrupts Marge's romance novel daydream, Marge says, "Lisa, stop blowing my sex — I mean, stop blowing your sax!
 Your sax, stop it!"
-"Sex" (in old literature and the more flowerily-written romance novels) has been used as a euphemism for genitalia (both male and female).

 - Gonna Need More X: Homer attempts to fix Marge's camera using an electric drill in a somewhat unconventional manner: he uses it in lieu of a chisel, striking it with a hammer.
 When this fails, destroying the camera entirely, he remarks "I'm going to need a bigger drill."